-The following table summarizes repurchases of our common stock during the three months ended December 31, 2022 (in thousands, except per share data):
+The following table summarizes repurchases of our common stock during the three months ended December 30, 2023 (in thousands, except per share data):

-Period Total Number of Shares Purchased Average Price Paid per Share Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs October 2, 2022-October 29, 2022 830 \$120.26 830 \$312,873 October 30, 2022-November 26, 2022 480 \$123.21 480 \$253,650 November 27, 2022- December 31, 2022 297 \$137.07 297 \$212,977 Total 1,607 \$124.25 1,607
+Period Total Number of Shares Purchased Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs October 1, 2023-October 28, 2023 \$ - \$100,000 October 29, 2023-November 25, 2023 \$ - \$100,000 November 26, 2023-December 30, 2023 \$ - \$100,000 Total \$ -

-Our share repurchase program authorizes repurchases up to \$500 million through December 2023.
+Our previous share repurchase program authorized repurchases up to \$600 million through December 2023, of which \$500 million was repurchased.
+In January 2024, our Board of Directors authorized a program to repurchase up to \$100 million of our common stock through December 2024.
 The program allows for repurchases to be made in the open market or in private transactions, including structured or accelerated transactions, subject to applicable legal requirements and market conditions.